-- 3.3.16 We made adjustments to our 2016/17 base year water balance to tell us what the water balance would have looked like if: - the weather in 2016/17 had been normal this is known as normal year annual average ("NYAA") - the weather in 2016/17 had been dry this is known as dry year annual average ("DYAA"). - 3.3.17 We calculated the adjustments we needed to reflect NYAA and DYAA in accordance with best practice guidance using the following data: - a historic record of annual measured and unmeasured PCC for each region for the period 2005/06 to 2017/18 - monthly weather data for temperature and rainfall for Central, Southeast and East regions from the MET Office website - daily weather data for the Central region from our MET Office model. - 3.3.18 We also considered what demand would have been for a critical peak period, dry year critical peak ("DYCP"), when demand is high for a short period of time, for example because of warm weather.
+- 3.3.16 We made adjustments to our 2016/17 base year water balance to tell us what the water balance would have looked like if: - the weather in 2016/17 had been normal this is known as normal year dry average ("NYAA") - the weather in 2016/17 had been dry this is known as dry year annual average ("DYAA"). - 3.3.17 We calculated the adjustments we needed to reflect NYAA and DYAA in accordance with best practice guidance using the following data: - a historic record of annual measured and unmeasured PCC for each region for the period 2005/06 to 2017/18 - monthly weather data for temperature and rainfall for Central, Southeast and East regions from the MET Office website - daily weather data for the Central region from our MET Office model. - 3.3.18 We also considered what demand would have been for a critical peak period, dry year critical peak ("DYCP"), when demand is high for a short period of time, for example because of warm weather.
 This is calculated on the basis of a rolling seven-day average. - 3.3.19 In our modelling of the supply-demand balance we assume that demand restrictions allowing the temporary restriction of certain non-essential uses of water (Temporary Use Bans and Non-Essential Use Bans), would be in place at both DYAA and DYCP given our adoption of a 1 in 200 year design scenarios.
 These are assumed to reduce household demand by 3% while they are in place.
-This is the expected reduction for household customers once our WSP and other demand management measures have acted to reduce current levels of discretionary demand.